How to Fix a Dry Room: 12 Best Ways to Increase Humidity in Your Home

 As we said earlier, the most effective way to humidify your home is by using a large room humidifier.

 Check out our large room humidifier buying guide for some solid recommendations on what to buy.
-While pricey, this is always going to be the best option.
+While pricey, size matters when it comes to humidifiers.

 Large humidifier mist